𝗧𝗶𝗺𝗲 𝗔𝗳𝗳𝗹𝘂𝗲𝗻𝗰𝗲 - 𝗔 𝗚𝗮𝘂𝗴𝗲 𝗼𝗳 𝗦𝘂𝗰𝗰𝗲𝘀𝘀

-Time well spent drives happiness and contentment.
+Time well spent drives happiness and contentment, as well as long-term productivity and success.

 𝐖𝐚𝐲𝐬 𝐭𝐨 𝐁𝐨𝐨𝐬𝐭 𝐓𝐢𝐦𝐞 𝐀𝐟𝐟𝐥𝐮𝐞𝐧𝐜𝐞